BSP-Net: Generating Compact Meshes via Binary Space Partitioning: Method

 \section{Method}

-We seek a deep representation of geometry that is simultaneously trainable and interpretable.
-We achieve this task by devising a network architecture that provides a differentiable Binary Space Partitioning tree (BSP-tree) representation\footnote{While typical BSP-trees are binary, we focus on $n$-ary trees, with the ``B'' in BSP referring to binary space partitioning, not the tree structure.}.
+We seek a deep representation of geometry that is both trainable and interpretable.
+This is achieved by devising a network architecture that provides a differentiable Binary Space Partitioning tree (BSP-tree) representation\footnote{While typical BSP-trees are binary, we focus on $n$-ary trees, with the ``B'' in BSP referring to binary space partitioning, not the tree structure.}, a classical spatial data structure originated from graphics~\cite{schumacher1969study,fuchs1980visible}.
 This representation is easily \textit{trainable} as it encodes geometry via implicit functions, and \textit{interpretable} since its outputs are a collection of convex polytopes.
 While we generally target 3D geometry, we employ 2D examples to explain the technique without loss of generality.

 We achieve our goal via a network containing three main modules, which act on feature vectors extracted by an encoder corresponding to the type of input data (e.g. the features produced by ResNet for images or 3D CNN for voxels).
 In more details, a first layer that \textit{extracts} hyperplanes conditional on the input data, a second layer that \textit{groups} hyperplanes in the form of half-spaces to create parts (convexes), and a third layer \textit{assembles} parts together to reconstruct the overall object;~see \Figure{outline_net}.